General FAQ

 • Does an invitation to the Annual Meeting include poster sponsorship?

 Yes, the guest invitation is inclusive of the poster sponsorship.
 All attendees must register for the Annual Meeting prior to submitting a poster proposal.
-The poster submission deadline was August 4, 2022.
+The poster submission deadline is August 3, 2023 at 5:00 pm Central.

 • What is a Trainee?